 Animal or protein fibers

-Animal or protein fibers are derived from different parts of the animal.
+Protein or animal fibers are derived from different parts of the animal.

 Animal hairs or wool can be taken from hairy animals and the most widely used hair would be the wool from sheep.
 Goat’s hair (cashmere or mohair) and hair from the alpaca are also used in luxury fabrics.
 Leather comes from the skin of animals.